 Bill Gaither was a neighbor who lived around a corner and downhill from our home-in-progress.
 According to my father, Bill drove past our house everyday and had been steadily watching the renovation process.
 Then one day he decided to park and walk up hill across our front yard to introduce himself.
 By the time he left he’d volunteered his services to help, and from that point on he was there almost every day.
 He and Schatzi (his wife’s nickname), became great friends with my parents.
 I remember having dinner at their house.
 One day during “naptime” I managed to sneak past my mother as she stood with her back to me at the kitchen sink, and went off to visit them.
 I was fond of them as well.

-At some point, I remember my father telling me that Bill had been mistakenly locked up as a drunk when he’d had a heart issue.
-He was upset at the news.
-I don’t remember how much time passed between that and when Bill had a fatal heart attack, but when my father learned that he had died at the age of 49, he was crushed and broke the news to me.
+A few years later, we were living in an apartment in Greenwich Village and my father received a letter that upset him.
+I still have a visual memory of him standing in our living room and explaining that Bill had been mistakenly locked up as a drunk when he’d actually had a heart issue.
+I don’t remember how much time passed between that and when Bill had a fatal heart attack, but when my father learned that Bill had died at the age of 49, he was crushed and broke the news to me.
 It was only 9 years since our move, and they’d stayed in touch.
-I always liked the fact that my father wrote a poem to give him a moment of immortality.
+I’ve always liked the fact that my father wrote a poem about Bill to give him a moment of immortality.

 — E. Glaze